feenkcom/gt4gemstone-old/doc/gsdevkitGemStoneInstallation.md

 The following code can be used within a playground in an image that already has gt4gemstone installed. `SCIGemStoneServerConfigSpec defaultSessionName` can be replaced with the name of the session description, if it is not the default one.

-     gemstoneClient := GtGsSessionsLifecycleHandler defaultClientType asClass forSessionDescriptionNamed: SCIGemStoneServerConfigSpec defaultSessionName. gemstoneClient evaluateCommandStream: 'project load Gt4Gemstone' readStream . gemstoneClient evaluateCommandStream: 'commit' readStream.
+     gemstoneClient := GtGsMinimalClient forSessionDescriptionNamed: SCIGemStoneServerConfigSpec defaultSessionName.
+     gemstoneClient evaluateCommandStream: 'project load Gt4Gemstone' readStream . gemstoneClient evaluateCommandStream: 'commit' readStream.
      "Logout is optional if you do not want to use this client any more" gemstoneClient logout.

+Here an instance of `GtGsMinimalClient` should be used. gt4gemstone also provides another client, `GtGsBareClient`, however this client cannot execute tODE commands.
+It's also possible to use an instance of `TDMinimalClient`.

 Instead of creating a client manually you can create a client using the 'Gemstone Session Handler' tool (select 'Gt4Gemstone -> Open Session handler' from the world menu).
 Then you can open a 'Local Playground' where the variable `gemstoneClient` is bound to the selected client.
+However, this will only work if the client is of type `GtGsMinimalClient`.

 ## Code examples